Shabbeer10/Javascript/README.md

 ## Why I'm Learning JavaScript

 JavaScript is essential for web development, and it powers both the client and server side of modern applications (thanks to Node.js).
-As I aim to become a full-stack developer, understanding JavaScript in all its glory is important for building interactive websites and apps.
+As I aim to become a full-stack developer (on my way to Data Engineering), understanding JavaScript in all its glory is important for building interactive websites and apps.

 ## Topics Covered So Far